 the builder should always provide you with evidence of the cause for the delay and seek your approval to extend the completion date with no liquidated damages payable by them

 It is important to review these provisions in your building contract and seek legal advice where necessary.
 In general, acceptable delays for which an extension can be granted are events outside the builder’s control such as any faults of the principle or a dispute between third parties.
 If there is an acceptable event that delays construction, despite the builder following all procedural requirements then the builder must serve notice of delay and intention to claim extension to the owner/developer.
-Generally this notice must be served within 28 days from when the delaying event first occurs.
+Generally, this notice must be served within 28 days from when the delaying event first occurs.

-Upon receipt of the claim, the owner can refuse if the claim was made in breach or disregard of the specified contractual process for delay.
+Upon receipt of the claim, the owner can refuse if the claim was made in breach or disregard the specified contractual process for the delay.
 Furthermore, if the period to request an extension of time has passed then the builder is denied from making this claim.

-Protecting yourself from the emotional and financial stress of delay does mean spending more time and therefore more money on contract drafting, reviewing and understanding the delay process for your builder.
+Protecting yourself from the emotional and financial stress of delay does mean spending more time and therefore more money on contract drafting, reviewing, and understanding the delay process for your builder.
 However, it puts into place a building job that is equipped to deliver you your home or investment property as smoothly and quickly as possible.
-Contact Boutique Lawyers on 1300 556 140 for your free initial 30 minute consultation
+Contact Boutique Lawyers on 1300 556 140 for your free initial 30-minute consultation